Haley Bennett (musician): Career

-As album and recording coordinator, Bennett has supervised several original Broadway cast recordings, including Diana: A True Musical Story, Once on This Island (2017), Anastasia and MJ the Musical.
+As album and recording coordinator, Bennett has worked on or around several original Broadway cast recordings, including Diana: A True Musical Story, Once on This Island (2017), Anastasia and MJ the Musical.
 Bennett conducts summer productions at the Ogunquit Playhouse, including Escape to Margaritaville, Waitress, Come from Away and the world premiere of Mystic Pizza (2021).
-She also works annually as music coordinator and contractor for Radio City Music Hall's Christmas Spectacular and other projects for NBC.
+She has previously worked on the Radio City Christmas Spectacular as an Associate Music Contractor and other projects for NBC.